Sex Offender Monitoring and the Law

 - San Diego State Parole and San Diego County Probation have specialized sex offender supervision officers for those on probation and parole.

-- Outpatient SVP's are closely supervised by the state Department of Mental Health/Liberty Healthcare, including GPS and daily supervision contact.
+- Outpatient SVP's are closely supervised by the Department of State Hospitals/Liberty Healthcare, including GPS and daily supervision contact.
 Liberty is responsible for day-to-day supervision of each SVP.
 They work closely with local law enforcement in this process.

 - San Diego County also has focused, specialized efforts toward sex offender monitoring in additional to individual law enforcement programs